liquify-validation/portal-backend/README.md

 2. Set up a MySQL database and configure database connection details in the application.
 3. Install and configure Prometheus server for serving analytics data.
 4. Deploy the Flask API application.
-5. Ensure proper authentication and authorization mechanisms are in place for user/team management and API key generation.

 ## API Documentation